cgwire/kitsu/docs/getting-started-production/README.md

 There, you can see all the productions you have created, their type and their status (open for an Active Production, or Closed if not Active).
-When your cursor is above a production line you can see 2 news icons on the right part of the line :
+When your cursor is above a production line you can see two news icons on the right part of the line :
 **edit** ![Edit button](../img/getting-started/edit_button.png) and **delete**
 ![Delete button](../img/getting-started/delete_button.png).